-Students who are placed on financial aid suspension for not maintaining the required SAP eligibility standards for CGPA must complete courses at Criswell College at their own expense to regain their eligibility for financial aid.
+Students who are placed on financial aid suspension for not maintaining the required SAP eligibility standards for CGPA must complete courses at Criswell College at their own expense to regain financial aid eligibility.
 Students who are placed on financial aid suspension for not maintaining the required SAP eligibility standards for pace of progression must complete courses at Criswell College, or courses that transfer in from an accredited institution, at their own expense.